Troubleshooting your paramotor

 If this test passes, continue the troubleshooting starting with section B below (ignition).
 If not, rebuild the carburetor (if you have not already done so) and run the tests above again before continuing with the "B" section below.
 However, you may need to run the miscellaneous tests below if the above tests fail.

-9. Miscellaneous fuel system problems
+7. Miscellaneous fuel system problems

-Fading/stopping near/at full load in all engines
+Fading/hiccupping/stopping near/at or near full load in all engines

+The primary cause of fading, hiccups, and stall is vapor lock if the ignition system is otherwise in working order including a new spark plug.
 A weak spark can also have these symptoms but it is a less common cause than vapor lock.
-An engine with a weak ignition e.g., a bad spark plug or failed secondary wire will start and run in the midrange but fade near or at wide open throttle.
+An engine with a weak ignition e.g., a bad spark plug or failed secondary wire will likely start with difficulty and fading or hiccups near or at wide open throttle.

 The metering lever that is generally available in U.S. kits is adjusted for the tang-type ML diaphragm.
 Most diaphragms in the kits that are available to U.S. customers do not have the tang and must be adjusted to a different value.